msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Replace "non-Immobilized characters" with "non-Immobilized allied characters".
   * This prevents odd cases where hostile characters can climb the MULE Harness.

+### IPS-N Caliban

+#### Caliban Frame

+Many of the Long Rim mechs suffer from introducing a large (or worse, unbounded) number of decision points to player turns.
+Caliban's lies within Pursue Prey, which allows it to scoot around the battlefield after performing any Knockback, any number of times, at any time.
+For this benefit, it must tolerate an innate base Speed of 3 and vulnerability to the Slowed condition.
+The below changes aim to reduce the decision points for Caliban while preserving its power.

+* Increase Speed from 3 to 5.
+* Increase HP from 6 to 8.
+  * Size 1/2 mechs are almost universally 6 HP, without much justification besides "they're small".
+This change reflects IPS-N's Hull-based advantage.
+* Increase Sensors from 3 to 5.
+  * Quality of life change.
+* Replace Pursue Prey and Slam with "Follow Through":
+  > "Follow Through
+  > 1/round, when the Caliban would inflict knockback as part of any action, it can move an equal number of spaces towards the same target by the most direct route possible.
+This movement is part of the same action, ignores engagement, and doesn’t provoke reactions.
+If the target would be knocked into an obstruction that would stop its movement, they must pass a Hull save or take 1d6 Kinetic damage and become Impaired until the end of their next turn."

 ### IPS-N Zheng

+#### Zheng Frame

+Zheng's speed is balanced around Xiaoli's Tenacity, which means that it's especially affected by the Slowed condition.
+Worse yet, Xiaoli's Tenacity introduces an extra decision point each turn: "How do I use my free movement and damage in an efficient way?"
+Xiaoli's Ingenuity only serves to exacerbate this issue by allowing Zheng to do this 6 times a turn instead of once.
+Therefore, these changes aim to reduce the number of decision points on Zheng's turn while preserving its power and identity as a destructive, collateral-damage brawler.

+* Increase Speed from 3 to 4.
+* Increase Sensors from 3 to 5.
+* Merge Xiaoli's Tenacity with Destructive Swings:
+    > "1/round, after making a melee attack against a hostile character, choose one of the following:
+    > - Create a Size 1 piece of terrain that grants hard cover in a free space adjacent to the target.
+It has 10 HP and Evasion 5.
+    > - Deal 10 Kinetic AP damage to an object or piece of terrain adjacent to the target.
+If this damage destroys the object or terrain, it explodes, dealing 1d6 Kinetic damage to all adjacent characters other than you and knocking them back 1 space."
+* Change CP to so that it adds Knockback 2 to all melee attacks and enhances Destructive Swings:
+  * Creating Terrain: Apply Impaired to characters adjacent to the terrain other than Zheng until the end of their next turn.
+  * Destroying Terrain: Apply Shredded to characters adjacent to the terrain other than Zheng until the end of their next turn.

 #### Total Strength Suite I